 A La Belle Epoque circa 1890 view of Isola Bella, much as it looks today.
 Library of Congress.

-During the forty years of development and construction, the Borromeos engaged the era’s most noted architects and botanists for their magnum opus, creating on Isola Bella what was intended to replicate the form of an imaginary galleon — the dock represented the vessel’s prow, the palazzo was the bow, and the garden’s colossal raised terraces were the ship’s bridge.
+During the past several centuries the Borromeo family engaged notable architects and botanists for their magnum opus, creating on Isola Bella what was intended to replicate the form of an imaginary galleon — the dock represented the vessel’s prow, the palazzo was the bow, and the garden’s colossal raised terraces were the ship’s bridge.
+During the late 19th-century Carlos Borromeo IV’s daughter Carolina spent summers on the island with her husband architect Guiseppe Bagatti-Valsecchi overseeing additions and restorations.
 The four-story palazzo was designed in what can be described as the Lombard Baroque style.
-Radiating around a domed Great Hall with crystal chandeliers and view balconies, the first floor rooms include the usual array of palace showrooms, among them, a neoclassical ballroom, music room, and a tapestry hall, all decorated with paintings, furniture, and artful plasterwork.
+Radiating around a domed Great Hall with crystal chandeliers and view balconies, the first-floor rooms include the usual array of palace showrooms, among them, a neoclassical ballroom, music room, and a tapestry hall, all decorated with paintings, furniture, and artful plasterwork.
 The most inventive part of the palace, however, can be found underground: six natural grottos decorated with dark-and light-colored pebbles and shells in designs reflecting nautical themes.

 The wall lining the palazzo’s entrance staircase features the family’s coat of arms.